Learn how to easily make delicious Nyonya chang with Instant Pot pressure cooker or regular boiling method with step-by-step photos and video.

 How to wrap the zongzi:

-- Get the blue rice, pork filling, glutinous rice, and bamboo leaves to your work station
+- Get the blue rice, pork filling, glutinous rice, and bamboo leaves, and kitchen strings/twine to your work station

-- Use two bamboo leaves and place one on top of the other, I kinda slightly overlap them a bit to give a bit more space
+- Use two bamboo leaves and place one on top of the other, I kinda slightly overlap them a bit to give a bit more space.
+The smooth side should face you

 Cooking with Instant Pot pressure cooker: